His & Hers

 Christine is assigned to attend a wine festival and in a twist of fate winds up on the doorstep, without her phone or purse, of the family winery she almost ruined.
 When she learns her mistake, in her haste to get away, she slips on the ice with her spiked heels, hits her head, and gets amnesia.
 Brennan Elliot and his family kindly invite “Joy” to stay the “3 to 7 days” it will take to get her memory back.
 Brennan is kind of adorable in this despite his 47 years and the chemistry between the two leads is excellent.
 Needless to say, she undergoes a sea change without her memory and regains her former happy, fun, kind, easy-going self.
 This is symbolized by her newfound success in baking and her new comfy shoes.
 Brennan and Nazneen fall in love.

-While on a trip into town, she runs into her old writing partner who tells her who she is.
+While on a trip to town, she runs into her old writing partner who tells her who she is.
 She is horrified as Brennan and family have made no secret of how they justifiably feel about the destructive C. J. Osburne.
 All proceeds according to the Hallmark planogram.
 She keeps her Identity a secret, they find out anyway (in a real holy crap moment.)
 Lots of anger, then forgiveness as “Joy” makes up for her past unprofessional behavior in spectacular fashion and a winery and romantic relationship is saved.

-Despite its by the book following of the Hallmark amnesia script bible, I did enjoy this.
+Despite its by the book following the Hallmark amnesia script bible, I did enjoy this.
 I liked that Christina had really gotten off track with her attitude, but that we didn’t hate her and could see she was a good person at heart.
 I liked the touchstones along the way of Spiked heels vs. Comfy shoes, and the baking metaphor for her personality change.
 As “Joy” she encourages Brennan’s daughter to go with the pink dress she loves even though it doesn’t suit her color palate according to the “rules”.
 The ice wine background was interesting and educational.
 Brennan is developing an ice wine to save the winery against his father’s wishes as it is a risky endeavor that he previously failed at.
 Ice wine was discovered due to a “happy accident” of ruined frozen grapes in 19th c.
 Germany which were given a second chance.
 Much like Christina is frozen in her outlook on life and her fall on the ice that caused her amnesia was also a “happy accident.”
 She should have given the winery a second chance since their submission was bad due to a fluke, just as Dad needs to give Ice wine a second chance.
 Both Brennan and her old partner give C.J. a second chance.
-All the little threads came together to fall in with the themes of the story thanks to a very mindful well thought out script.
+All the little threads came together to fall in with the themes of the story thanks to a very mindful well well-thought-out script.
 I appreciated the attention to detail.

-Rating: 4 out of 5.
+Rating: 8 out of 10.

 January 17, 2022